yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 The table below is a work-in-progress, but provides important values for the first two working examples below the table.
 Accuracy of portions of this table is questionable (~90% accurate) until vetted by others, but the pattern for how it is applies to altcoins is well understood.
 This Altcoin Version Mapping Table most definitely extends/complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types)

+As a rule of thumb, any bx commands that support the --version (-v) values (an 8 bit decimal number) associated with private keys will use values from the **version/WIF** column for a desired coin.
+Similarly, any bx commands that support version values associated with coin addresses for a desired coin will use the **version/p2pkh** column.
+An empirical trend within the table below is that version/WIF values range between 128 and 255 inclusive.
+Similarly, version/p2pkh values range between 0 and 127 inclusive.

 #### BIP44 Altcoin Version Mapping Table
 ```
       |              |                    |                 |